 The Academic Visitor Programme provides academics with the opportunity to conduct research at The City Law School and take part in our academic community through participation in our departmental and institution research seminars.

-There are two types of visitors: Visiting Fellows, who are more established academics, normally with a full-time position at an academic institution or in a senior position in government or industry.
+There are two types of visitors: Visiting Fellows, who are more established academics, normally with a full-time position at an academic institution.
 Visiting Scholars, who are either early career researchers or PhD students.

 What is required of Academic Visitors?

 Our Academic Visitors must have a specific research project which they will pursue during their stay.
-There is normally no teaching associated with the Academic Visitors Programme.
+There is no teaching associated with the Academic Visitors Programme.
 Please note that the City Law School does not offer any formal supervision to its visiting PhD students.

 What resources are available?

 How long is the programme?

-The maximum duration that an Academic Visitor may be permitted to stay at The City Law School is twelve weeks, or one-term, subject to the possibility of approved extension.
+The maximum duration that an Academic Visitor may be permitted to stay at The City Law School is twelve weeks, or one-term.